Dockerizing an application is the process of converting an application to run within a Docker container.

 Empire Elements DevOps love Docker.
-A single file can orchestrate deployment of highly demanding application, including operating system or any dependencies.
+A single file can orchestrate deployment of a highly demanding application, including operating system or any dependencies.

-Of course packaged deployments aren't anything new but only just now businesses are warming up to the idea as the benefits are clear.
+Of course, packaged deployments aren't anything new, but only just now businesses are warming up to the idea as the benefits are clear.

 A Perfect Job web application project was different.
-It was designed to use Docker from the ground up and development was easier than in the case of Nexus.
+It was designed to use Docker from the ground up, and development was easier than in the case of Nexus.

-Set of instruction files are kept in our repositories so that we can always repeat the process easily.
+Set of instruction files are kept in our repositories so that we can always repeat the process quickly.
 As our DevOps methodology is to make environments easier to rebuild than repair, both projects can be rebuilt, destroyed and rebuilt again.